 If you would like to take part could you please

 e-mail me, firstname.lastname@example.org as soon as possible so we know how many collagraph plates and stitched squares to expect?
-Although this project is not in any way about profit, to help towards material costs we have set up a Just Giving page to enable (if you wish) to make a small donation i.e £3, this is by no means compulsory to take part in the project:
+This project is not in any way about profit and is not funded.
+All the work putting this art work together has been completely voluntary.
+To help towards material costs please make a small donation i.e £3, this is by no means compulsory to take part in the project:

 Thank you and we look forward to receiving your collagraph plate or stitched square and being part of a bigger picture.